What is high-performance computing?

 Sherlock is reserved for faculty-sponsored projects and therefore is a more limited resource.
 Sherlock servers have two high-RAM nodes as well as GPU clusters which can be very useful to R and other statistics users.
 More information is available at the Sherlock wiki.

-More information about these environments, technical specifications, how to connect and use, and more can be found at Stanford ITS services.
+Additional information about these environments, technical specifications, how to connect to and use them, and more can be found at Stanford University IT services.